martinthomson/draft-schinazi-httpbis-wrap-up/draft-schinazi-httpbis-wrap-up.md

 can sometimes require taking intermediaries temporarily offline.
-For example, if a gateway has a client HTTP/2 connection and needs to go down for maintenance, it can send a GOAWAY to stop the client issuing requests that would be forward to the origin.
+For example, if a gateway has a client HTTP/2 connection and needs to go down for maintenance, it can send a GOAWAY to stop the client issuing requests that would be forwarded to the origin.

 ~~~ aasvg
 +--------+      +---------+      +--------+